MarianObuseh/Exploring-Hacker-News-Posts/README.md

 -MO

 NB: NO SPECIALIZED MODULES OR LIBRARIES WERE USED FOR THIS PROJECT.
-It was meant to touch on knowledge of basic and intermediate python for Data Science
+It was meant to touch on knowledge of basic Python for Data Science